andrew-johnson-4/LSTS/README.md

     //accept: adding units to numbers without units.
     //reject: changing units.
     //inference: Unit is a Kind separate from Term.
-    //Non-Term Kinded inference works in a more-or-less cleanroom environment, separate from but parallel to Terms.
-    //These rules are programmable on a kind by kind basis.
+    //Inference rules are programmable on a Kind by Kind basis.

 # Capabilities